Part of the Sahara A to Z series

 About 2.5 kilometres directly west of the 20-km long massif’s northern tip, a perfect stone circle lies in the sand.

-About 20m in diametre, some 600m from the circle and more or less at each cardinal point is a small arrow.
+The circle is about 20m in diametre and some 600m from the circle and more or less at each cardinal point is a small arrow.
 You can see all five points here on Bing.
-You won’t see it on Google.
+You won’t see them on Google.

-I’ve not been there but have known of it for years.
-Some like to speculate that it’s a pre-historic marker associated with prime meridians and ancient knowledge, marking the ‘middle of North Africa’ (right).
+I’ve not been there but have known about it for years.
+Some speculate that it could a sacred pre-historic marker associated with prime meridians and ancient Egyptian knowledge, marking the ‘middle of North Africa’ (left).

 It is a huge coincidence that the circle is – within a few kilometres – exactly halfway between the equator and Ras Angela near Bizerte in Tunisia, the northernmost point of Africa.
 And it’s nearly directly south (178.4°) of Ras Angela, too.
 (Fwiw, it’s 64km west to the actual point directly south of Ras Angela, just south of Arakao on the edge of the Aïr.)

 I err more towards the idea of a much less ancient aviation landmark from the colonial era, one of many located in the Sahara and still being found, including less ambiguous examples where names of nearby outposts are stencilled inside the circles.
 Fellow Saharaholic, Yves Rohmer confirms this fact.
 Rubbish from that era: tin cans, bottles of Pastis and so on, littered the Madet site.
 A similar circle exists in nearby Fachi, with that name stencilled in it and close to an old airstrip.
 Another plausible explanation made in the discussion linked above was a drop zone for parachute or dummy bomb training.